 Load Balancing

 Load balancing refers to distributing incoming traffic across a group of backend server.
-In order to serve a high volume of concurrent requests from users or clients it is required to have a “traffic distributer” sitting in front of the backend servers and routing requests across all workers capable of fulfilling those requests.
+In order to serve a high volume of concurrent requests from users or clients, it is required to have a “traffic distributer” sitting in front of the backend servers, and routing requests across all workers capable of fulfilling those requests.

 • Distributes client requests or network load efficiently across multiple backend servers

-• Ensures high availability and reliability by sending requests only to servers that are online and can handle the request in a timely manner
+• Ensures high availability and reliability by sending requests only to servers that are online and that can handle the request in a timely manner

 • Provides the flexibility to scale-up or scale-down as demand dictates

-In the context of the Object Storage, a Proxy Virtual Controller is referred as a backend server.
+In the context of the Object Storage, a Proxy Virtual Controller is referred to as a backend server.

-How load is balanced in the Object Storage?
+How load is balanced in the Object Storage

 The NextGen Object Storage load-balancer has two modes of operation: